 How can you convert these five high level Prerequisites into concrete action?

-Unfortunately, most SME business CEOs and their employees spend almost all their time working IN the business.
-To implement business excellence and reap the huge rewards, you and your employees need to work ON the business for some of the time.
+Unfortunately, most business CEOs and their employees spend almost all their time working IN the business.
+To implement business excellence and reap the huge rewards, you and your colleagues need to work ON the business for some of the time.
 By following our MBE approach, the completed process improvement projects free up time, which allows you and your people to spend even more time working ON the business.
 This feedback loop makes things easier and easier.

 So the hard part is to get started and build momentum.